bjin01/jobmonitor/README.md

 # SUSE Manager - jobchecker

-This is a jobchecker for Uyuni / SUSE Manager written in go.
+This is a jobchecker with automated Updates and Service Pack Migration capabilities for Uyuni / SUSE Manager written in go.

 ![jobchecker architecture](./jobchecker1.svg)

 ## Pre-requisites:
-* SUSE Manager / Uyuni v.4.3.6 or higher
+* SUSE Manager / Uyuni v.4.3.7 or higher
 * Salt-master running on SLES 15SP4 or higher

 ## Features: